chef/chef-web-docs/chef_master/source/profile_store.rst

 Public Profile Store
 =====================================================
-The public Profile Store is supplied Chef as part of the Automate installation.
+The public Profile Store is supplied by Chef as part of the Chef Automate installation.

-The Profile Store is located under Chef Automate's Compliance tab
+The Profile Store is located under Chef Automate's **Compliance** tab

 .. image:: ../../images/profile_store.png
    :width: 700px